|4.1 Path objects|

 The cubic Bézier spline with control points p0, p1, p2, and p3 is the curve

-Since the point Q(t) is a convex combination of the four control points, the curve segment si lies in the convex hull of pi to pi+3.
-Furthermore, it follows that any affine transformation can be applied to the curve by applying it to the control points.
-Note that a control point pi has influence on only four curve segments, si-3, si-2, si-1, and si.
-Thus, when you edit a spline object and move a control point, only a short piece of the spline in the neighborhood of the control point will move.
+Since each point on a Bézier curve is a convex combination of the four control points, the curve segment lies in the convex hull of the control points.
+Furthermore, any affine transformation can be applied to the curve by applying it to the control points.
+Note that a control point has influence on only a few Bézier segments, so when you edit a spline object and move a control point, only a short piece of the spline in the neighborhood of the control point will move.

 A cardinal spline is an interpolating spline—unlike a uniform B-spline, it will go through the control points.
 Ipe converts a sequence of n control points into n-1 Bézier segments, each starting and ending at a control point.
 The tangent at each control point is parallel to the segment connecting the previous and the next control point.